owenpercoco/Socket-Tic-Tac-Toe/README.md

-# Socket-Tic-Tac-Toe
-Changing up my react tic tac toe game to be multiplayer, with Socket
+messing with Node and React and Socket